flaf/miscellaneous/puppet/modules/gitlab/README.md

 configurations of your GitLab server.
 If needed, make a manual backup before the restore.

+**Remark:** if it's a new server, first you have to install the server via a Puppet run and then you have to populate the `/localbackup/` directory with some backups following a tree like below (see the `tree` command).

 You have to use the `gitlab-restore.puppet` command as root.
 Here is an example: